 The course runs point-to-point – or fjord to peak: Starting at sea level, with a 4 meter drop off a ferry into the Hardangerfjord, crossing the starkly haunting Hardangervidda mountain plateau, finishing at the rocky peak of Gaustatoppen, at 1,850m above sea level and 220km away.
 Norseman is a long day’s journey through some of Norway’s most spectacular scenery.
 The total ascent is 5,000 meters.
 The water is cold, clean, and comes lightly salted.
 The weather can be anything from brilliantly beautiful to blasting blizzard, sometimes all in one day.
 If you’re really lucky, you may see porpoises, orcas or reindeer.

-This is the triathlon were you may find yourself all alone on a small bike on top of a big mountain plateau.
-Getting the sense of being maroond in a wast landscape only suited for reindeer and hard rocks.
-Where there’s no one to who sees you, hears you or sheering you on.
+This is the triathlon where you may find yourself all alone on a small bike on top of a big mountain plateau.
+Getting the sense of being marooned in a vast landscape only suited for reindeer and hard rocks.
+Where there’s no one to who sees you, hears you or cheering you on.
 It’s just you, your bike and the will to make it to the finish line.

-Norseman is a tribute to triathlon, were you bring your best friends and family to join the party.
+Norseman is a tribute to triathlon, where you bring your best friends and family to join the party.
 You bring them as your support.
 As your safe haven.
-You join together as a team, were your best friend is the one handing you the bottle that make you get up another accent.
+You join together as a team, where your best friend is the one handing you the bottle that makes you get up another ascent.